zurkin1/Yada/README.md

 # Yada Deconvolution Package
 ![Yada Flow](/data/Yada.jpg)

-Yada is a Python library designed for deconvoluting mixed gene expression data to estimate cell type proportions.
-Deconvolution algorithms leverage the expression signature of pure cell populations to quantify their relative abundances in complex, heterogeneous samples.
+Yada is a new biological deconvoltion algorithm that my partner and I developed as part of my PhD research in the Systems Biomedicine Lab under the supervision of Professor Efroni.
+It is designed to estimate the proportions of distinct cell types within complex, heterogeneous gene expression samples.

+The key premise behind Yada is that the transcriptomic signature of pure cell populations can be leveraged to deconvolute mixed profiles and quantify the relative abundance of each cell type.
+By analyzing gene expression patterns, deconvolution algorithms computationally unravel these complex cellular mixtures.

+Yada implements a robust approach to perform this deconvolution, accurately estimating immune and other cell type fractions from bulk transcriptomic data.
+It represents a novel contribution stemming from my doctoral studies focused on advancing computational methods for dissecting complex systems-level biomedical data.
+Under Professor Efroni's mentorship, we were able to design, validate and optimize Yada to address an important need in the field of computational immunology.

 Yada implements two approaches:

 1) Marker-based deconvolution using curated gene signatures representative of each cell type.